cwru-sdle/kgcpy/README.md

  - roundCoordinates(lat, lon): get the inputed number to nearest ’fine’ (100s) resolution grid point.
  - irradianceQuantile(kg_zone): get irradiance quantiles for each Koppen Geiger Climate Zone

+ # Documentation
+Documentation can be found on [ReadTheDocs](https://kgcpy.readthedocs.io/en/latest/):

 #  Setup
 1. Install it at bash
 ```bash